Privacy-Lab-Latam-Builders/voizk-ML/README.md

 LSTM or RNN model that can consume such cleaned and condensed input can work but requires training on a large enough data set (not as good for a few-shots prediction on just a couple samples users typically provide for authentication purposes) and we cannot use pre-trained models good with few-shots prediction within ZKML frameworks like EZKL.

 The first wall is hit on ZKVMs: If we cannot verify pre-processing we already cannot provide anything end-to-end verified.
+You can read more about our first approach, the questions we wrote down and some answers to those questions in our [FIRST APPROACH DOC](/FIRST_APPROACH.md)

 ### 2. Pretrained inference and proof